Webinars - Phase I and Phase II

 In this hour-long webinar, Dr. Eric Brown de Colstoun, a NASA scientist who works with biometric and ground cover data, explained how and why this type of data is collected using satellites.
 GLOBE teachers Mike Jabot and Marina Pavlic, who are currently using these protocol with students, reviewed of the Biometry Tree and Ground Cover protocols and offer best practices for implementation in classroom settings.

 In this hour-long webinar, Dr. William Patzert, a scientist at NASA's Jet Propulsion Laboratory, shared the current state of the 2015-2016 El Niño event, and discussed whether this El Niño matched the predictions

 for how global weather patterns would be impacted and if a La Niña event will follow.
-Participants also learned how to use the GLOBE data visualization tools to compare and contrast the El Niño Student field campaign variables from schools around the world from David Overoye, Web Solutions Manager for SSAI at the GLOBE Program.
+Participants also learned how to use the GLOBE data visualization tools to compare and contrast the El Niño Student Research Campaign variables from schools around the world from David Overoye, Web Solutions Manager for SSAI at the GLOBE Program.